-Litter Training: A lot of people leave in a dust bath constantly for the degus and they use it as a litterbox.
+Litter Training: Many people leave in a dust bath continuously for the degus, and they use it as a litterbox.
 You can also buy litter boxes made for small animals and place them in the area your degu goes to the bathroom (they usually pick a corner).
 I would put hay in the litter boxes to attract them and praise your degu when it eliminates in the right place.
-Any stray droppings should be placed in the litterbox.
-Your degu should catch on eventually though keep in mind some degus will never be housebroken.
+Any stray droppings should be put in the litterbox.
+Your Degu should catch on eventually though keep in mind some degus will never be housebroken.

 You should regularly check the health of your pet degus every few days.
 Degus should have yellow teeth.
-White teeth are a sign of vitamin A Deficiency.
+White teeth are a sign of Vitamin A Deficiency.
 They should have nice clear and bright eyes and ears with glossy looking brown fur.
 Their rear ends should be clean with no signs of poop.
-If degus don’t have enough to chew on they may develop overgrown teeth.
+If degus do not have enough to chew on they may develop over-grown teeth.
 Wetness around the mouth could indicate this.
 Discharge and difficulty in breathing could indicate a respiratory problem.

-A tame degu can be scooped up into your hands.
-Be sure to keep your cupped slightly so the degu doesn’t jump off.
+A tame Degu can be scooped up into your hands.
+Be sure to keep your cupped slightly, so the degu does not jump off.
 For more skittish degus you can use a jar to transfer your degu.
-You can lure it in with treats or some chinchilla bath dust (I sprinkle some in and they can’t resist!) or push it in gently.
-Just remember not to grab a degu by the tail because the tail can come off and not only will the degu be in much pain but the tail will NOT grow back.
+You can lure it in with treats or some chinchilla bath dust (I sprinkle some in and they cannot resist!) or push it in gently.
+Just remember not to grab a degu by the tail because the tail can come off and not only will the degu be in much pain, but the tail will NOT grow back.

-I’ve found that degus don’t like feeling restraining and I don’t think it’s a good idea to try to hold them for more than a couple minutes.
-It’s better to let them come to you (treats are always a good bribe).
+I have found that degus do not like feeling restraining and I do not think it is a good idea to try to hold them for more than a couple minutes.
+It is better to let them come to you (treats are always a good bribe).
 Tame degus will usually happily sit in your hand, sleep in your hoodie, or perch on your shoulder.

-The sex of a Degu is difficult to determine by sight, but typically, the female Degu is larger that the male.
-Females are sexually mature by the age of nine months, but in rare occasions, impregnation can occur as early as eight or nine weeks.
-There is no standard estrus cycle, but ovulation does seem to be dependent on the availability of a male.
+The sex of a Degu is hard to determine by sight, but typically, the female Degu is larger that the male.
+Females are sexually mature at the age of nine months, but in rare occasions, impregnation can occur as early as eight or nine weeks.
+There is no regular estrus cycle, but ovulation does seem to be dependent on the availability of a male.
 Degu males do have mating cries, described as a “wheep,” which they will call both before and after mating – first to attract and then to brag.

-Kitten booster formula has been reported to be beneficial to pregnant females during the last 3 weeks of pregnancy.
-In addition it is supposed to help the females remain healthy while they are lactating.
-Additionally if more pups are born than the mother can feed naturally they can be fed the booster forumla.
+Kitten booster formula has been reported to be beneficial to pregnant females during the last three weeks of pregnancy.
+Also, it is supposed to help the females remain healthy while they are lactating.
+Additionally, if more pups are born than the mother can feed naturally they can be fed the booster formula.

 Degus are pretty hardy creatures but be prepared for a possible trip to the exotics vet.
 Here is a list of some common problems degus suffer and what you should do:

 Diabetes: Degus become diabetic by eating too much sugar.
-A diabetic degu will usually not last very long (though I’ve heard of degus living with diabetes for years).
-To prevent this from happening, don’t feed your degu sugary foods.
-A degu that is drinking and/or urinating more then usual may be diabetic.
+A diabetic degu will usually not last very long (though I have heard of degus living with diabetes for years).
+To prevent this from happening, do not feed your degu sugary foods.
+A degu that is drinking and/or urinating more than usual may be diabetic.
 Sometimes they will also get cataracts.

 Liver Problems: Degus get liver problems from a bad diet or eating too many fatty foods.

 Mouth Diseases: Degus are very prone to mouth diseases.
 When this happens, their teeth will usually turn white which means the degu will probably die soon.
-To prevent this, change your degus water and wash the waterbottle often.
-I’ve heard that vitamin C helps but this isn’t proven.
+To prevent this, change your degus water and wash the water bottle often.
+I have heard that vitamin C helps but this is not proven.

 Parasites: Degus can get fleas, mites, and ticks.
 You may want to check them over if they are scratching a lot.
 If your degu seems to be in pain when you touch its ear or if the ears smell bad, it may have an ear infection as a result of mite infestation.
 Degus can get parasites from hay, bedding, and other animals.
 You can get medication for this from your vet.

 Broken leg: A broken leg may result from a bad jump or similar situation.
-If a broken leg occurs one should call their vet and see if pain medication is recommended.
+If a broken leg occurs, one should call a vet and see if pain medication is recommended.
 Keep the degu in a smaller, one level cage with little to climb on and try to keep it calm and quiet while it heals.

-Diarrhea: Usually occurs when you feed too many fresh veggies.
-Don’t feed your degu any fresh fruits or vegetables for a while and it should go away.
+Diarrhea: Usually, occurs when you feed too many fresh veggies.
+Do not feed your degu any fresh fruits or vegetables for a while and it should go away.
 This also could be a sign of another illness so definitely keep a close eye on your pet.
 If the degu won’t eat, shows any other symptoms, or doesn’t recover, contact your vet.

-Constipation: Cause is unknown but may have to do with a bad diet.
-When a degu is constipated it won’t poop and appears depressed and uncomfortable.
-I’ve never had this problem but I’ve heard of massaging the degu’s belly with olive oil and if your degu doesn’t improve within a couple of hours then make sure to take your degu to the vet IMMEDIATELY.
+Constipation: The cause is unknown but may have to do with a bad diet.
+When a degu is constipated, it won’t poop and appears depressed and uncomfortable.
+I have never had this problem but I have heard of massaging the degu’s belly with olive oil and if your degu doesn’t improve within a couple of hours then make sure to take your degu to the vet IMMEDIATELY.

 Genetic Diseases: As a result of inbreeding, degus may get cataracts.
-This is incurable, but feeding the degu a good diet may help.
+An incurable condition, but feeding the degu a healthy diet may help.

 Tumors: If you notice a tumor on your degu, get it to an exotics vet.

-Colds: If your degu can’t clear its nose and is having trouble breathing, then get antibiotics from your vet or your degu may develop pneumonia.
+Colds: If your degu cannot clear its nose and is having trouble breathing, then get antibiotics from your vet, or your degu may develop pneumonia.

 Where are Degus legal?